-The GOLF Course Guide has featured a list of courses available for Green Fee Play for almost two decades, and coined the term 'public access' to describe these courses.
-Recently, Golf Australia Magazine has published a bi-annual Top 100 ranking of its own, based largely on readers' input and using very similar criteria:
+The GOLF Course Guide has featured a list of courses available for Green Fee Play for over two decades, and coined the term 'public access' to describe these courses.

 GCG Criteria: 40% Design, 40% Conditions, 20% Aesthetics

 Golf Australia Criteria: 50% Design, 40% Conditions, 10% Aesthetics

 Golf Digest Criteria (Updated 2022): 20 points Shot Options, 10 points each each - Challenge, Layout Variety, Distinctiveness, Aesthetics, Conditioning, Character.
 Total score out of 80.

 The Guide process always adjusts for a particular judge's harshness/leniency and also discards 'spurious' numbers that are well out of line with the consensus.
 There is no mention of these factors in either magazine.

 rpa = In 2023 Golf Australia Magazine excluded these courses that had reduced their Public Access tee times

 nr = not ranked.
 NB for Golf Digest this is in overall Top 100 (including Private courses) hence their list of Public Access rankings is shorter.